 Michigan Irish Music Festival is a huge part of the community in Muskegon – and here at LongerDays.
 Much of our staff volunteered during the 4-day long festival, but our participation extends way beyond the days the festival actually takes place!

 Several staff members are actively involved in the planning process of this event.
-We also provide business services to the festival, from graphic design to answering phones to sending out tickets.
+We also provide business services to the festival, from graphic design to sending out tickets.